StevenBlack/vocab/readme.md

 ### importune
 To beg or plead with great intensity and persistence.
-A child might beg her mother to let her stay up late; a man might importune his wife not to leave him.
-Choose importune when the importance of the plea is great enough to merit the word.

 ### imprimatur
 A stamp of approval from an acknowledged expert.
-An endorsement in the form of a logo, signature or brand name.
-Jack Nicklaus lends his imprimatur to a line of golf clubs.
-He didn't design them, he doesn't make them and he doesn't play with them; he just endorses them with his name.

 ### impudence